 Section 3 — Board Meetings.
 Within 60 days after all board meetings, written minutes should be available to all members.

-Article 8 Membership
+Article 8.
+Membership

 Section 1 — General Qualifications.
 This club shall be composed of adult persons who demonstrate good character, integrity, and leadership; possess good reputation within their business, profession, and/or community; and are willing to serve in their community and/or around the world.